zhengminhui/zhengminhui.github.io/source/_posts/ecmascript2015-modules.md

 <script type="module" async src="module2.js"></script>
 ```

-the `async` causes the script file to be executed as soon as the file is compeleted downloaded and parsed. the order in document does not affect the order in which the scripts are excuted.
+the `async` causes the script file to be executed as soon as the file is completed downloaded and parsed. the order in document does not affect the order in which the scripts are executed.
 The scripts are always executed as soon as they finish downloading without waiting for the containing document to finish parsing.

 ##### 3. use `Worker`